 A honey bee cluster needs to produce heat all winter long using the equivalent amount of energy required by a 40W bulb running constantly to keep the core of the cluster at about 35°C (95°F).
 This is because unlike all other insects honey bees do not reduce their metabolic rate over the cold months of the year.
 Their winter heating fuel is provided by 18 or more kilograms of honey which needs to be stored in this cavity space which equates to about 13 litres of space (1.45kg per litre at 35°C) if squeezed into a container not allowing for space for bee movement between the combs.

 Like us honey bees want a sturdy home that can stand up against the worst the environment can throw at them such as the worst of winter storms.

 Man-made luxury bee homes

-So the swarm needs to find a large live tree with a rotted space inside of it, that is accessible thru a small opening at a height.
-In the old days there were few vacant properties that fitted this bill, these days opportunities like this are especially rare.
+The swarm needs to find a large live tree with a rotted space inside of it that is accessible thru a small opening at a height.
+In the old days there were few vacant properties that fitted this bill, these days’ opportunities like this are especially rare.
 So the bees need to find the next most appropriate cavity for a home.
-The closest, next best thing to a tree cavity that the bees will find that meets their criteria will be a man made structure, most probably an old no longer used capped-off chimney that is in disrepair allowing the opportunity for the bees to access it.
+The closest, next best thing to a tree cavity that the bees will find that meets their criteria will be a manmade structure, most probably an old no longer used capped-off chimney that is in disrepair allowing the opportunity for the bees to access it.

 Honey bee swarms